satisfactorymodding/smr-frontend/CONTRIBUTING.md

 * `development`
   * Used if you'd like to run the [backend](https://github.com/satisfactorymodding/smr-api) yourself (which most likely you don't)

 If you do not specify which environment you want to use when running `bun` comands, `development` will be used by default.
+The process for specifting an environment is covered in the next section.

 ### Loading Environment Variables